-To communicate effectively with someone with autism or Asperger’s – don’t use too many words.
+To communicate effectively with an autistic person – don’t use too many words.

 I am a great waffler!
 In fact, I could get a medal waffling for my country.
 I love words, explaining things and even (now don’t be shocked) talking about the weather.
 I have been known to be a bit nosey, occasionally gossip (sorry) and even nag.
 But guess what?
 Effective communication is efficient communication.

 1. Say what you mean.
 Mean what you say.

 3. Say what you want, not what you don’t want

 5. Use the person’s name first.

 6. Leave clear pauses for the person to reply.

 7. Be relaxed and stop rushing, we always seem to be in a rush don’t we?